NathStevo97/certifications-notes/kubernetes/CKAD/09_2021-Updates/15_Deployment-Strategies.md

 - This is commonly seen in conjunction with Service Mesh tools like Istio, but it can be achieved by Kubernetes alone.

+- In Kubernetes, one can create two deployments, each labelled uniquely e.g. `version: v1`, `version: v2`.
+- One can create a service that filters traffic by sharing the selector `version: v1` to the one deployment.
+- When the time comes for switchover, the selector for the service can be updated to match that of the "newer" deployment.

 ## 9.15.2 - Canary